-The Board of Directors held seven meetings during the fiscal year ended December 31, 2006, which we refer to in this Proxy Statement as the 2006 Fiscal Year, and also acted by unanimous written consent.
-The Board of Directors has an Audit Committee and a Compensation Committee and does not have a Nominating Committee.
-In the 2006 Fiscal Year, each director attended or participated in 75% or more of the aggregate of (i) the total number of meetings of the Board of Directors, and (ii) the total number of meetings held by all committees of the Board on which such director served (in each case for meetings held during the period in the 2006 Fiscal Year for which such director served).
+The Board of Directors held five meetings during the fiscal year ended December 31, 2007, which we refer to in this Proxy Statement as the 2007 Fiscal Year, and also acted by unanimous written consent on one occasion.
+The Board of Directors has an Audit Committee, a Compensation Committee, and a Nominating and Governance Committee.
+In the 2007 Fiscal Year, each director attended or participated in 75% or more of the aggregate of (i) the total number of meetings of the Board of Directors, and (ii) the total number of meetings held by all committees of the Board on which such director served (in each case for meetings held during the period in the 2007 Fiscal Year for which such director served).

-All directors who are not members of the Company's management meet at regularly scheduled executive sessions without members of management present.
-The position of presiding director at these meetings rotates among the non-employee directors.
+Directors who are not members of the Company's management meet at regularly scheduled executive sessions without members of management present.
 At least two of these meetings each year are to include only those directors who are independent under the current listing standards of The Nasdaq Stock Market.
 Currently, all non-employee directors are independent.

 All members of the Board of Directors are encouraged to attend the Company's annual meeting of stockholders.
-At the 2006 Annual Meeting, three of our directors attended.
+At the 2007 Annual Meeting, two of our directors attended.